faucetsdn/udmi/docs/cloud/gcp/terraform.md

 1. A working installation of [terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/gcp-get-started)
 2. An [existing project on GCP](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
-3. A Standard type storage bucket setup with the name `udmi-terraform-state-bucket`
+3. A [standard type storage bucket](https://cloud.google.com/storage/docs/creating-buckets) for uploading terraform blobs
-4. [Create a service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts) for terraform with Owner role
+4. A [service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts) for terraform with Owner role
-5. [Generate a JSON key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for the terraform service account, download it and store it in the [`udmi/cloud/auth`](../../../cloud/gcp/auth) folder with the name `credentials.json`
+5. A [JSON key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for the terraform service account, downloaded to the `udmi/cloud/gcp/auth` folder with the name `credentials.json`

 TODO: create a gcloud based shell script to automatically does all activities listed above.